XO3D Studio · Guide

 Model Complexity

 The 3D model is the foundation of every deliverable.
 A product with simple, geometric forms (a speaker, a box, a bottle) models faster than a product with complex organic curves, fine surface details, or intricate mechanical components.
-A product with moving parts — hinges, mechanisms, telescoping elements — requires significantly more build time.
-If XO3D needs to construct the model from scratch versus refining an existing high-quality CAD file, that affects cost.
-In all cases, we review your source files before quoting.
+A product with moving parts (hinges, mechanisms, telescoping elements) requires significantly more build time.
+If XO3D needs to construct the model from scratch versus refining an existing clean CAD file, that changes the build time.
+In all cases, we review your source files before scoping the project.

 - VARIABLE 02